-The easiest way to downgrade to iOS 14.6 is to delete the iOS 15 beta profile and wait for the next update.
-Here’s how to do that:
+Well, the most convenient and easiest way to do this is to delete the iOS 15 beta profile and just wait for the next update.
+Here’s what you need to do:

 Unfortunately, until the new update is available, you cannot go back to the non-beta version of iOS.
 To check for the available updates again, go to Settings > General > Software Update.

-However, if you don’t have the patience, you can use the Recovery Mode.
+In case you don’t have the patience to wait for new the iOS upgrade, you can put your device in the Recovery Mode & follow the instructions stated below.
 For this, you will have to connect the iPhone to a PC or Mac & can follow the steps mentioned on Apple’s support page.

 Why downgrade from iOS 15?